suxi1314/test_powergraph/README.md

 https://github.com/jegonzal/PowerGraph

 ## Usage and examples of topic model in powergraph
-tookit.html
+topic_model.html

-## all documents of topic_model
+## Documents of source code for topic model
 doc/

-## Implement of the sixty seconds example
+## Implement of the sixty seconds example in topic_model.html
 sixty_second_test_of_daily_kos/

 ## Thanks for graphlab.